 This question popped up in the comments to a previous post.
 The answer is ‘not quite’.
 Black and white include an almost limitless range of grey shades, but monochrome can be variations of any one colour, not necessarily black and white.

 Check out this picture of Natasha.
 I ran it through an Affinity filter for a dramatic red-toned image to give you an idea.

 TIP: Did you know, your camera manufacturer Nikon, Canon etc., allows you to set your camera to view in black and white although it takes colour pictures.
 They often call it the ‘monochrome’ setting.

 The first thing to focus on is your approach and mindset when you think about taking pictures without colour.
 Here are my top tips for getting great pictures from the start.

 Do your best to go out with an intention to take black and white pictures.
 This works even if you shoot in colour and then remove the colour when you edit the image in ‘post-production’*.

-It might not always work out.
 I forget sometimes, but the intention opens your eyes to a different way of looking.
-I found this myself when I took the picture of Chenzou I
+I found this myself when I took the picture of Chenzou (below) you see that I

 Look for Shape, Form and Texture

 Black and white photography simplifies your pictures.
-Because there are none of the visual clues that colour can provide, you have to rely on:
+Because there are none of the visual clues that colour can provide, you have to rely on only three things:

 - Form from contrasts in light and shade.